 One central question is whether blobs have any genuine civilizing effect or other benefit.

-Does forced assimilation lead to more tolerant people, or smarter people, or healthier people for example?
+Does forced assimilation lead to more tolerant people, or smarter people, or healthier people for example, anything which could outweigh the elimination of original tribes?

 The political interests that support blobs would like to portray them as a civilizing factor.
 But the truth is that, despite creating the appearance of 'tranquil diverse melting pots', the tranquility is based on reducing the abilities and senses of their victims.
 The only real development that occurs within a blob is a development in the ability to forcefully 'assimilate' other cultures by sacrificing them.